TRADING CRITIQUE LOGO

 How to reduce overnight CFD fees

 You can reduce overnight CFD fees by using smart trade management, choosing lower-cost markets, and closing positions before the daily cut-off to avoid unnecessary funding charges.
 Keep the following criteria to reduce the overnight fees.
-You can improve your trading skills by practice managing overnight positions on a demo.

 Using stop-loss & take-profit orders